This one-week South Dakota Road Trip itinerary covers all the major South Dakota attractions.

 - Holiday Inn Rapid City – Great Value

-Make Spearfish your home base while you explore the northern Black Hills area and surrounding cities.
-Here are some options.
+Make Spearfish your home base while exploring the northern Black Hills area and surrounding cities.
+These are some options.

 Interested in more Road Trips and Itineraries?
 Sign up here.